Paul has been living and driving in Thailand since 2003. He has had a Thailand driver's license since 2008 and has renewed it twice

 Your original present resident address in Thailand must also be presented.
-This can be in the form of a Work Permit which has your present address.
+This can be in the form of a Work Permit that has your present address.
 If you don't have a Work Permit, your present address must be certified by your embassy or the Immigration Bureau.
-This can be avoided if you can present an alien household residency certificate which is a yellow book titled "tabianban" in Thai.
+This can be avoided if you can present an alien household residency certificate which is a yellow book titled "tabianbaan" in Thai.
 A copy of the original of any of the needed residency documents is also necessary.

 Finally, you must present and turn in your current Thai driver's license.
 It is not necessary to make a copy of the license.

 How to Renew Your License on the Date You Report to the Land Transport Office